catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 *'Then His disciples came and said to Him, “Do You know that the Pharisees were offended when they heard this saying?”'*

-The disciples told Jesus that the pharisees were offended by His words.
+The disciples told Jesus that the Pharisees were offended by His words.
 In many respects, Jesus pointed out the errors and hypocrisies of the pharisees.
 Hence, they were offended because Jesus really gave them no face.
 As a result, they suffered from a bruised ego.
 Their reaction was to plot against Jesus.
 Wherein lies the value?
 They associated a lot of value to statuses, titles, and physical recognitions they achieve.
 They did not attribute the value of what Jesus was saying to them.
 This is something for us to think about.
-What about we today?
+What about us today?

 Let us look at the example of Paul.
 Turn to Philippians 3:4-8;